 - Wine Scholar Guild: Best European

 Best Overall: Wine and Spirit Education Trust (WSET)

 Real wine fans are looking to go beyond wine delivery.
-The Wine and Spirit Education Trust (WSET) is one of the premier wine education programs in the world, with courses offered in 77 different countries and 19 different languages.
+The Wine & Spirit Education Trust (WSET) is one of the premier wine education programs in the world, with courses offered in 70 countries and in 15 languages.
 Courses range in length, complexity, and specification, from single-day beginner courses to master-level diplomas on saké and spirit production.